|Degree:||Master of Science (MSc)|

 The Master’s programme in Computer Science is dedicated to the highest-quality teaching in an informal learning environment.
 Our international teaching staff expect students to take an active part in the programme, and staff–student consultation is always encouraged.
 The teaching is a mix of lectures and classes, with preparatory work in study groups.

-The Computer Science department has a range of social spaces for getting together with fellow students outside class, and these are an excellent basis for both study-related and social activities.
+The Computer Science department has a range of social spaces for getting together with fellow students outside class, and these are an excellent place for both study-related and social activities.
 Our study café is also a great place to get together and work with your study group.
 The department and our various student associations organise a variety of events and tech talks in collaboration with local and international companies.
-As a first-year student, you will have access to an office at campus and will get a mentor to guide and support you.